How a Trustee Works

-A trustee is defined as someone who holds and administers property rights for the benefit of another person.
-That individual gives the trustee these property rights by signing a legal title.
-You might say that a trustee is a stand-in for someone and has specific legal authority to act on that person's behalf.
+A trustee is someone who holds and administers property rights for your benefit.
+You give the trustee these property rights by signing a legal document.
+You might say that a trustee is your stand-in and has specific legal authority to act on your behalf.

-Property is something of value that someone has a legal right to own and to use, such as money, buildings, investments, and vehicles.
+Property is something of value that you have a legal right to own and to use, such as money, buildings, investments, and vehicles.
 Business assets, such as intellectual property including copyrights and patents, are also considered property.

 An estate is the total property—real property (land and buildings) and personal property (everything else including cars and bank accounts)—owned by an individual before it's distributed through a living trust or a will upon their death.

 Trustees must follow their state laws and regulations for trusts.
 You can find your state’s trust law code by asking an attorney, or do a search for “trust law [name of state].”

 Trustees vs. Executors

 An executor is a type of trustee who is designated by someone before their death to administer their will and estate and manage the distribution of their property after their passing.
 An executor, also called a personal representative in some states, can be an individual, a bank, or a trust company.

 Types of Trustees

 A trust is a legal document set up by an individual to protect their assets and, after their death, to protect their beneficiaries—those who are designated to receive the assets.

 A critical part of setting up a trust is selecting a trustee.
 You can select a trustee for estate planning, tax planning, medical planning, and charitable giving, and the trustee can manage and invest property in the trust during the trustmaker’s lifetime, after their death, or both.

 Some specific types of trustees include: